+ What we are Dealing With? With the Most Demanding: Everyday Life.

 Circular.
 Expandable.
 Transportable.

-Mikhaila Stoone has written a few words about the module #5090.
-The building to which her words refer was first located in France, today it is situated in the Balkans.
+Mikhaila Stoone has written a few words about Module #5090.
+The building to which her words refer was first located in France, today it stands in the Balkans.
 As a reminiscence of the former location in France she prefers the beautiful French language for the description of the module : Le principe du module #5090 est inspiré du portrait d’un homme, des éléments individuels s’unissent pour former un tout.
 L’origine de ce module est donc la peinture contemporaine, transposée dans un premier temps à l’architecture, plus tard à l’édition de meubles 90°.

 Le module #5090 est composé de bois et de verre et peut facilement être associé à d’autres modules, que ce soit en longueur, en largeur ou en hauteur.
 De plus, le montage est tout à fait réalisable par des débutants.
 Deux entités peuvent aisément être acheminées par un camion de 40 tonnes ou dans un conteneur maritime de 40 pieds.
 La systématique de la structure est uniquement basée sur des poutres de 30 x 30 cm, en general exclusivement appliquée en mode vissé, utilisé comme unique technique de fixation.
 Pour le montage, nous proposons un accompagnement sur le terrain par nos soins.
 Un module individuel peut ainsi être utilisé comme un bungalow, une maison au bord d’un lac en Finlande, une salle de musique à Paris, une salle de lecture au Caire ou une salle de dégustation pour les amateurs de vins.
 En assemblant plusieurs modules, vous pouvez créer des maisons d’habitation.
 En associant beaucoup de ces modules en largeur et en hauteur, vous construisez ainsi des cités entières, pour jeunes et moins jeunes, riches et pauvres, classiques ou excentriques, bizarres ou plus sages, chacun trouvera sa place.